torvalds/linux/Documentation/process/coding-style.rst

 ---------

 C is a Spartan language, and so should your naming be.
-Unlike Modula-2 and Pascal programmers, C programmers do not use cute names like ThisVariableIsATemporaryCounter.
-A C programmer would call that variable ``tmp``, which is much easier to write, and not the least more difficult to understand.
+Unlike Modula-2 and Pascal programmers, C programmers do yest use cute names like ThisVariableIsATemporaryCounter.
+A C programmer would call that variable ``tmp``, which is much easier to write, and yest the least more difficult to understand.

 HOWEVER, while mixed-case names are frowned upon, descriptive names for